 If you want help with your personal budget, there are many non-profit and government budget counseling services and financial education centers.
 Beware of debt-consolidation or debt-reduction services that charge a fee.

-For lots more helpful information on creating a successful personal budget, follow the links on the next page.
+For lots more helpful information on creating a successful personal budget, follow the links below.